-- Dealer-arranged financing, where the dealer goes through different lenders they have a relationship with.
+- Dealer-arranged financing: When the dealer goes through different lenders they have a relationship

-- Captive financing, which is offered directly by the manufacturer.
+- Captive financing: Offered directly by the manufacturer

-- By Here, Pay Here, that is offered on some used car lots for people with bad credit who would not otherwise qualify for a loan.
+- By Here, Pay Here: Offered on some used car lots for people with bad credit who would not otherwise qualify for a loan

 Getting a service contract on a car can be a good deal and possibly save you a lot of money on repairs.
 A misconception is that a service contract is the same thing as an extended warranty.
 Warranties are only given by the manufacturer.
 A dealer will be selling you (or attempt to sell you) a service contract.
 A service contract does NOT extend or replace a manufacturer’s warranty.